A Cash Back Contender

-Balance Transfer: $5 or 5% of the amount of each transfer, whichever is greater.
+Balance Transfer: Either 5% of the amount transferred or $5 whichever is greater.

 Cash Advance: $10 or 5% of the amount of each transfer, whichever is greater

-Foreign Purchase Transaction: 3% of each transaction in U.S. dollars
+Foreign Purchase Transaction: 3% of the amount of each transaction in U.S. dollars

 The Bottom Line

 Looking for a cash back card with no annual fee, a solid rewards rate, and an introductory bonus?
 Chase Freedom Unlimited is a solid choice.
 Its rewards are even more impressive when combined with the Chase Sapphire Preferred Card.

 - Finding the right financial advisor that fits your needs doesn’t have to be hard.
 SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
 If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.